13 Negatives Of Living In Mexico

 Some people even refuse to brush their teeth with water straight from the tap, but I think this is an exaggeration.
 Nothing has ever happened to anyone I know from brushing their teeth with tap water.
 The good news is that garrafones are widely available from many companies that will offer you a monthly subscription and will refill your water as needed for not a lot of money.

-Most couples in Mexico spend about $300 Pesos a month on drinking and cooking water.
+Most couples in Mexico spend about $300 pesos a month (About $17 USD) on drinking and cooking water.

 Would you rather watch a video of this blog- Check out the video on Youtube